Pentanogmius: Description

 Little can be said about the European species of Pentanogmius, as both P. pentagon and P. furcatus are poorly understood and were named from fragmentary remains.
 However, Taverna (2004) does show clear differences between the species based on the dermobasihyal morphology.
 This part of the anatomy could not be observed in P. fritschi, meaning that it cannot be ruled out that P. fritschi may be synonymous with either European species.
 However, Shimada argues that there is a high degree of endemism among the tselfatiiform species of the Western Interior Seaway, with no tselfatiiform species being currently known to have inhabited two continents.

-Penganogmius evolutus is among the largest known tselfatiiform fish, with NHM P. 10610 measuring 172 cm in standard length (snout to last vertebrae) and 198 cm in total length (snout to the tip of the larger caudal fin).
+Pentanogmius evolutus is among the largest known tselfatiiform fish, with NHM P. 10610 measuring 172 cm in standard length (snout to last vertebrae) and 198 cm in total length (snout to the tip of the larger caudal fin).
 Specimen NHM P. 9202 reaches a similarly enormous size with 118.5 cm from the muzzle to the beginning of the caudal region.
 Only the Egyptian Paranogmius exceeds it with a length of up to 3 meters.
 P. fritschi was likewise able to grow to respectable lengths, with the holotype specimen measuring around 170 cm in total length (137 cm standard length).